 To make sure you've chosen the correct-sized wick, it's important to do a burn test.
 Observe how high and fast the flame burns and note whether the candle is burning evenly on all sides.
 If it's sooting, then the wick size needs to be adjusted either up or down depending on if the flame appears too small or too large.
 You can also do an overall candle test.

 With the right wick, you can ensure that your candle is burning cleanly and efficiently for an enjoyable experience each time!
-Learn how to check if your candle is properly wicked here.
+Check out our candle wicking blog to learn everything you need to look for when burning your candle.

 Try Our Free Wick Chart